Yahoo expands paid maternity, paternity benefits

-SAN FRANCISCO, April 30 Yahoo Inc has increased the amount of paid leave new parents can take, bringing the Internet company closer to the policies of some of its Silicon Valley peers from which it hopes to lure engineers.
+SAN FRANCISCO Yahoo Inc has increased the amount of paid leave new parents can take, bringing the Internet company closer to the policies of some of its Silicon Valley peers from which it hopes to lure engineers.

 A decision to ban Yahoo employees from working at home earlier this year sparked nationwide outrage, with some critics blasting Mayer for a policy they said would make life difficult for working parents.
 Media reports that Mayer paid to have a baby nursery built next to her office further fanned the flames of the controversy.